yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 #### Evaluation

 After implementing the simple algorithm, the last question may be how do we evaluate the algorithm.

 A bad news is that there may not be deterministic metrics, such as accuracy, loss, etc to tell you how good or bad of the algorithm.

-The questions we should ask are how would we evaluate a learning algorithm when the algorithm is still learning.
+The question we should ask is that how could we evaluate a learning algorithm when the algorithm is still learning.

 A simple answer would be how fast the algorithm successfully learn something or does it learn something.

+In this simple Q table experiments,  we use two metrics to evaluation the algorithm and tune the parameters.

+1. The number of steps each trial takes to end \(whether it fails to reach the goal or successfully make it\)
+2. The percentage of successful trails among all trails

+For the first metric,